 The famous French artist Ingres once said, “Don’t think about painting until you’ve mastered the art of drawing.”
 If you want to be an artist of any kind, you’ll be best served if you start with those words in mind.
-Learning how to draw isn’t really difficult, especially with free online lessons.
+Luckily, learning how to draw isn’t difficult, especially with convenient online lessons.

 Finding an Online Class

-Once you have your art supplies chosen and you’ve committed to learning how to draw, you need to figure out where you’ll get your knowledge.
+Once you have committed to learning how to draw, you need to figure out where you’ll get your knowledge.

 Gather Your Materials